lazywinadmin/lazywinadmin.github.io/_posts/2020/2020-03-23-powershell7_whatsnew.md

 ```
 ![image-center](/images/2020/2020-03-23-powershell7_whatsnew/Terminal_029.png){: .align-center}

 Here is an example WITH `-SkipHttpErrorCheck`.
-As you can see the response is processed normaly.
+As you can see the response is processed normally.

 ```powershell
 Invoke-RestMethod -uri 'http://lazywinadmin.com/fakepage' -SkipHttpErrorCheck